Miguel-Deniz/Calculator/README.md

 <h2>Setup</h2>
 To install and configure the program you will need an IDE, such as Visual Studio 2013, and a copy of the source code.
 The code does not use any special libraries, and should be easily configured in any environment.
-Download the repository to oyr local matchine and run the program.
+Download the repository to your local matchine and run the program.